-On June 15, the Foreign Policy program at Brookings will host an event exploring these issues and their implications for U.S. policymakers.
-The event is centered around a new book by Kathryn E. Stoner, “Russia Resurrected: Its Power and Purpose in a New Global Order,” which provides a sweeping assessment of the sources of Russia’s power, and how it has been able to shape the post-Cold War international order despite numerous domestic challenges.
+On June 15, the Foreign Policy program at Brookings hosted an event exploring these issues and their implications for U.S. policymakers.
+The event was centered around a new book by Kathryn E. Stoner, “Russia Resurrected: Its Power and Purpose in a New Global Order,” which provides a sweeping assessment of the sources of Russia’s power, and how it has been able to shape the post-Cold War international order despite numerous domestic challenges.

-Viewers can submit questions via email to email@example.com or on Twitter using #RussiaResurrected.
+Viewers submitted questions via email to email@example.com or on Twitter using #RussiaResurrected.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.